trevorwslee/MCE-DumbDisplay/README.md

 * compass direct
 * etc

-There should be a few ways you can use DumbDisplay as a tool to realize your creativity .
+There should be a few ways you can use DumbDisplay as a tool to realize your creativity.

 # Sample Code